DavidWise/DWGitSH/readme.md

 9. Start PowerShell
 10. Type "gitsh" and you should see something like this :

-        Gitshell Extensions - prompt will change when in a folder under git using DWGitsh.Extensions v2019.6.1.1505
+        DWGitshell Extensions - prompt will change when in a folder under git using DWGitsh.Extensions v2019.6.1.1505

     _if you do not see the above, it likely means that something is wrong with the Set-Alias command above_